MikolajKolek/oop-unit-tests-2025/README.md

 Use `snake_case` for naming test methods and use names that convey expected behavior. e.g. `size` is a bad name for a test while `size_of_new_list_is_zero` is better.

-Try to make your tests concise and focused on single thing.
+Try to make your tests concise and focused on a single thing.
 Test behavior rather than interface.
-If you have many assertions consider splling the test into more functions.
+If you have many assertions consider splitting the test into more functions.

 # Running tests in IntelliJ

-Put files with unit tests in directory `src/test/java/` in your solution project.
+Put files with unit tests in the `src/test/java/` directory in your solution project.

-1. In toolbar click between `Build` and `Run` icons
+1. In the toolbar click between the `Build` and `Run` icons
 2. `Edit Configurations`
 3. `Add new configuration > JUnit`
 4. `JUnit > Add new run configuration`
 5. Select `Class` to run single test file
-6. Select `All in directory` and select directory to run all tests
+6. Select `All in directory` and select the directory to run all tests
-7. Press `Run` icon to run tests
+7. Press the `Run` icon to run tests